Solar Panels: What You Need to Know

 WINAICO is a German-based company with module manufacturing operations based in Taiwan.
-The panel is not only a Tier 1 panel, but the manufacturing process meets stringent German standards creating an extremely durable panel that produces power in even the harshest conditions.
+The panel is not only from a Tier 1 company, but the manufacturing process meets stringent German standards creating an extremely durable panel that produces power in even the harshest conditions.
 WINAICO are a premium solar panel manufacturer for customers who prefer a European option.
 They are owned by Win Win Precision Technology and are consistent in their product quality and excellent customer service.
 The solar panel warranties boast a guaranteed power output of more than 97% in the first year and no more than 0.7% p.a. degradation for the next 24 years.

 Luxen Solar Panels: Luxpower LNSE 250P Hyperpower Polycrystalline Module.

 Luxen Luxpower 250P Hyper Power is a Polycrystalline (or multi-crystalline) silicon cell based solar panel.
 Luxen Solar Panels are manufactured by Luxen, a professional manufacturer of high-quality solar power products and provider of solar power systems.
 With its ISO 9001 & 14001 accredited manufacturing factory based in Suzhou, China, Luxen designs, manufactures and delivers high-performance solar products worldwide.
 The Luxen Luxpower solar modules have the CE statement of approval and the IEC 61215 & IEC 61730 certificates issued by TüV NORD.